Add persistent memory and task result storage to ControlFlow agents with CortexDB.

 # Search all task results

-results = store.search_results("revenue analysis")
+result = store.search_results("revenue analysis")

 # Search within a specific flow

-results = store.search_results("revenue", flow_id="quarterly-review")
+result = store.search_results("revenue", flow_id="quarterly-review")

 Configuration